Boston University’s logo is immediately recognizable and should be your starting point when creating marketing materials.

-Sometimes called the master plate, it is the official logo of Boston University.
+The University plate is the official logo of Boston University.
 It should be used on all external communications and on internal communications that require a more formal approach.

 The sub-brand signature is used to identify individual schools, colleges, or other entities.
 It is our more informal logo, to be used on internal communications within the University.